Cities matter

 And just like Commodore Perry did when he used those words to rally his sailors in the War of 1812, we’re fighting back — and winning.
 The Briones Society’s mission is to develop, promote, and advance a brand of conservatism that works in cities and for city dwellers.
 When we win:

-Conservatives win, with better representation in more parts of the country.
+Conservatives win, with better representation and more experience in more parts of the country.

 Moderates — yes, even moderate liberals — win, with credible competition from the right pulling their own coalitions and leaders back to the center.